crabyh/WisdomLDA/index.md

 #### Asynchronized Message Passing  Iterations

+#### Non-blocking Communication

 We've also tried using an asynchronized way to handle the receiving global update table for the workers.
 The original intention for this approach is to hide the latency of the synchronization.
-Instead of block waiting for the master to process the merge and send the global table back, a worker can still proceed the Gibbs Sampling with its current parameter table.
+I.e. instead of block waiting for the master to process the merge and send the global table back, worker can still process the Gibbs Sampling with its current parameter table.
 But the price we pay for this is we need another piece of memory to store the incoming global tables and has to check if the incoming tables have been received regularly.
-Again, this method should provide better performance for larger word topic table (larger K and vocabulary size) since the communication time is longer and worth to be hidden, but has a trivial impact on our current settings.
+Again, this methods should provide better performance for larger word topic table (larger K and vocabulary size) since the communication time is longer and worth to be hidden, but has trivial impact on our current settings.

 ## RESULTS AND DISCUSSION